Higher theta series for unitary groups over function fields: Derived Hitchin stacks

 When $S=X$ we write $\sSect(X,\sY)$ for $\sMap_{X}(X,\sY)$. \end{example}

-\begin{example} Let $X$ be a scheme $X$ over $k$, and let $G$ be a smooth algebraic group over $X$.
+\begin{example} Let $X$ be a scheme over $k$, and let $G$ be a smooth algebraic group (which for us means by definition that it is of finite type) over $X$.
 Regard the classical classifying stack $BG = [X/G]$ as a derived stack over $X$ via the embedding discussed above.
-Then the derived mapping stack $\sSect(X, BG)$ sends $R_{\bu}$ to the anima of $G$-bundles on $X \times_{\Spec k} \Spec R_{\bu}$.
-When $X$ is a smooth projective curve we will see in Corollary \ref{cor: T for Bun_G} that $\sSect(X, BG)$ coincides with its underlying classical stack, which is $\Bun_G$. \end{example}
+At the level of 0-cells, the derived mapping stack $\sSect(X, BG)$ sends $R_{\bu}$ to the anima of $G$-bundles on $ X_{ R_{\bu}}$.
+When $X$ is a smooth projective curve we will see in Corollary \ref{cor: T for Bun_G} that $\sSect(X, BG)$ is isomorphic to its underlying classical stack, which is $\Bun_G$. \end{example}